seeekr/crudl/README.md

 }
 ```

 Beside defining the permissions in the view descriptors, you can provide them also in the API responses.
-In order to do so, your connector must return a response with an attribtue `permissions` of the form:
+In order to do so, your connector must return a response with an attribute `permissions` of the form:
 ```js
 response.permissions = {
     viewPath1: { actionName1: <boolean>, actionName2: <boolean>, ... },